-Four reasons I am in love with mason jar oil lamp:
+3 reasons I love mason jar oil lamp:

-- Even safer than candles: if it’s knocked over, the flame would be immediately extinguished by the oil and water.
+- Even safer than candles: if the oil lamp is knocked over, the flame would be immediately extinguished by the oil and water.
 Still, please follow basic safety steps and don’t leave the lamp unattended!

-- Bright and long lasting: 1 tablespoon of oil can last 2 hours!
+- Bright and long lasting: 1 tablespoon of oil can last 2 hours as an oil burning candle!

-In a more practical sense, these oil lamps are the perfect last minute decorations for dinner parties and festive gatherings!
+These oil lamps can be a practical low cost light source, they are also the perfect easy decorations for dinner parties and festive gatherings!

-(Update: we made a new set of mason jar oil lanterns this year.
-Check them out plus lots of helpful tips at the end ! )
+(Update: we made many variations of mason jar oil candles you will see here, plus lots of helpful tips and FAQs at the end, don’t miss ! )

 - vegetable oil: 1 tablespoon of oil can last 2 hours.
 Olive oil, sunflower oil, canola oil and many others all work well.